Skip to Content

 42. Nuts

 Nuts, nuts, and more nuts.
 Always a healthy snack whether you’re at home or camping.
+They’re packed with protein, healthy fats, and essential nutrients, making them a convenient treat for when you want that extra boost of energy while camping.

-43. Dried fruit
+43. Dried Fruit

-44. Fruit leather
+44. Fruit Leather

 Easy to buy and easy to make, fruit leather is a delicious snack that both adults and children love.

-45. Trail mix
+45. Trail Mix

 Make your own version of trail mix and store in small sealed containers or sealed bags.
+Use a combination of nuts, dried fruit, shaved coconut, and small pieces of dark or milk chocolate.
 Trail mix is easy to take with you when you’re hiking, boating, or biking.

-46. Pudding cups
+46. Pudding Cups

-Not quite as healthy as trail mix, but okay now and then when your kids need something quick to keep hunger from taking over.
+Not quite as healthy as trail mix, but excellent now and then when your kids need something quick to keep hunger from taking over.
 These little individual pudding cups can keep kids from asking when it’s dinner time.

-47. Crackers and oatcakes
+47. Crackers and Oatcakes

 Spread peanut or almond butter on crackers and oatcakes.
-For a special snack, bring along a jar of Nutella and spread on the crackers along with peanut butter.
+For a special snack, bring along a jar of Nutella and spread it on the crackers along with peanut butter.

-As you can see, eating well on your camping trip when you don’t have refrigeration is entirely possible.
 By bringing just the right foods and being a little creative, you and your family will be able to enjoy satisfying and yummy meals with very little effort.

 --